U.S. Route 191: 1981 extension

 By 1981, due to the construction of Interstate 15 and extension of other U.S. Highway designations, US 191 had been truncated to a route between West Yellowstone and Malta, Montana.
 Utah and Wyoming lobbied AASHTO to create a single highway that would connect several National Parks in their states to facilitate tourism.
 The initial proposal was to extend U.S. Route 163 north into Wyoming.
 However it was later decided to add Arizona to this proposal for a new highway and instead extend US 191 south.
 Most of the southern extension recycled existing U.S. and state highways.
 However, some new sections were constructed.
 When the 1981 extension was finished, US 191 reached Interstate 40 in Arizona.

 In Wyoming, the new US 191 absorbed what was U.S. Route 187, formed in 1926 as a branch from US 87W (now US 287) at Jackson Lake Junction, Wyoming south to US 30 in Rock Springs.
 Although it became part of US 191 in 1981, the American Association of State Highway and Transportation Officials still lists it in their latest log (1989), with a short independent section in Rock Springs between former US 30 (now US 30 Business) and I-80.

 A combination of new construction and the upgrading of county roads created a more direct route between Interstate 80 in Wyoming and Flaming Gorge Reservoir.

 Through Utah, US-191 absorbed SR-33, SR-260, and most of SR-44.
 From Crescent Junction to Bluff was previously numbered U.S. Route 163, eliminating all but a short segment of that route.

-A new route was constructed for US 191 from Bluff, Utah to a junction with U.S. Route 160 in Arizona.

-The 1981 extension caused US 191 to enter Arizona for the first time in its history.
+US 191 was extended over BIA Route 12 from Bluff, Utah to a junction with U.S. Route 160 in Arizona.
+The 1981 extension caused US 191 to enter Arizona for the first time in its history, ending at I-40 in Chambers, Arizona.
 Between US 160 and I-40 the highway absorbed the route of former State Route 63.

 Later extensions

-In 1992, Arizona requested a new number for its portion of US 666, arguing the road signs on this highway were the most frequently stolen in the state.
-As a result, US 191 was extended again to the Mexican border at Douglas, Arizona.
+In 1992, Arizona requested a new number for its portion of US 666.
+The state wished to remove the US 666 designation from within Arizona, due to public concerns relating to the biblical reference to the number "666".
+A secondary reason given by the state was the constant theft of US 666 shields and navigational markers along the highway.
+As a result, US 191 was extended over I-40 to Sanders, where it absorbed the route of US 666 from Sanders to the Mexican border at Douglas, Arizona.
+Following the extension of US 191, US 666 was truncated out of Arizona to I-40 in Gallup, New Mexico.
 In 1996, it became the latest U.S. highway to travel from border to border, with the extension from Malta, Montana to the Canada–US border, absorbing former Montana Secondary Highway 242.
-In 2003, New Mexico asked AASHTO to renumber its portion of US 666.
-This time, all of then US 666 was renumbered US 491, the x91 number was decided because the road meets US 191 in Monticello, Utah.
+In 2003, the remainder of US 666 between I-40 and US 191 in Monticello, Utah was renumbered US 491.
+The x91 number was decided because the road meets US 191 in Monticello.